Tax Management India. Com

 X X X X Extracts X X X X

-..... appeal in this regard by way of ground No.3 (2nd part).
+..... way of ground No.3 (2nd part).
 From the perusal of the appellate order, we find that the Assessing Officer had determined the expenses relatable to earning of dividend income @ 10% and made a disallowance of Rs.5,54,752/-.
 The CIT(A) upholding the order of the Assessing Officer in invoking the provisions of section 14A upheld addition of Rs.5,54,752/- and also held that the assessee was not eligible for deduction u/s 10B of the Act as per para 55 of the appellate order.
 In view thereof, where the addition has been upheld by the CIT(A), the ground of appeal raised by the Revenue in this regard is misconceived and hence the same is dismissed.
 57. Now coming to the issue of expenses to be disallowed in relation to the exempt income earned by the under taking and the application of the provisions of section 14A of the Act, we find that the issue stands covered by the ratio laid down by the Hon'ble Bombay High Court in Godrej and Boyce Mfg.
 Co.
 Ltd. v.
 DCIT and Anr, [234 CTR 1 (Bom)] wherein the constitutional validity of Section 14A(2) and (3) of I.T.
 Act and Rule 8D of the Income Tax Rules was challenged.
-The Court held that the provisions of Rule 8D were .....
+The Court held that the provisions of Rule 8D were not ultra virus the .....

 X X X X Extracts X X X X